iamahuman202/lightsail/README.md

 To bring up the VPS:

-1. First, obtain an Amazon Web Services account (requires a credit card).
+1. First, obtain an Amazon Web Services account.
 2. Next, follow the [VPS Setup Guide](VPS%20Setup%20Guide.md) to provision the server, configure the server, and configure the network.
 Use the details in the following _instance/network_ sections in this readme.
 3. Then, upload data from this repository while continuing to follow the VPS Setup Guide to deploy current applications.
 Use the details in the following _data_ section in this readme.